jtablesaw/tablesaw/arrow/README.md

 # Apache Arrow IO Support

-Provides basic support for Apache Arrow as an output format
+Provides basic support for Apache Arrow as an output format.

+Note 1: To use this in Java 16 or later, you MUST add the add-opens option on the java command line

-Note: Only those Arrow vectors needed to persist Tablesaw columns are supported.
+Note 2: Only those Arrow vectors needed to persist Tablesaw columns are supported.

 ## Tablesaw Column to Arrow FieldVector mapping